 On the banks of Whitlingham Broad, the campsite is the ideal place for kayaking and stand-up paddle (there are hire places close by on the Broad), boating adventures, walking and bird watching.
 You can also cycle into the centre of historic Norwich, just 2.5 miles away, on a Beryl Bike (which can be picked up at the site) or explore the many Norfolk attractions in the surrounding area by car.

 Whitlingham Broad Campsite is ideal for tents and smaller campers – in fact, they prefer smaller motorhomes as there is no hard-standing.
 Bookings cannot be taken for caravans and trailer tents, which are not allowed due to planning restrictions.

 There are no grey waste or chemical toilet disposal points, so the excellent site facilities will have to suffice.
 There’s no EHU available either, so you’ll need solar, or, get back to basics and chill for a bit with traditional camping lights.

 This all makes for the kind of camping I remember as a kid – sleeping bags, UHT milk and the heaviest canvas tent imaginable!
-Although I prefer a decent quilt, fresh milk and a lightweight tent these days, the nostalgia of those simple holidays remains, and this is exactly what Whitlingham Broad Campsite offer.
+Although I prefer a decent quilt, fresh milk and a lightweight tent these days, the nostalgia of those simple holidays remain, and this is exactly what Whitlingham Broad Campsite offer.

-If you’re looking for a ready-made roof, book a yurt, converted goods wagon, shepherds hut, bell tent glamping or a stunning tree-house style woodland den.
+If you’re looking for a ready-made roof, book a yurt, converted goods wagon, shepherd’s hut, bell tent glamping or a stunning tree-house-style woodland den.
 With all the amenities you need provided, this is a great alternative to booking a hotel for a Norwich break.